Watirboi/automation_challenge_c/README.md

 # automation_challenge_c

-WebdriverIO framework that uses ES6 (with Babel), Cucumber, Page Object model, Allure Note that this example uses a retail website.
+WebdriverIO framework that uses ES6 (with Babel), Cucumber, Page Object model, Allure.
+Note that this example uses a retail website.

+It peforms a search for a retail store product.
+It captures reviews and verifies product specification is displayed.
+Filtering is done to limit the resultset.
+Average rating is also captured.
+The review count and top 3 reviews are captured to console.

 ![Automation Sample](https://github.com/Watirboi/automation_challenge_c/blob/main/sample-video.gif)